 Focus:

-How transactions interact with each other.
-What anomalies are allowed (dirty reads, phantom reads, etc.)
+How transactions interact and which anomalies are allowed: dirty reads, phantom reads, and lost updates.

 Focus: